- YourGovernment

 Permits are not required for porches and decks, where the floor or deck is not more than 30" above adjacent grade at any point and where in the case of a covered porch, the covered portion of the porch does not come closer than 3' to property lines.
 Click here for an example of typical residential deck details.

-Yes, if it involves the replacement of joists, beams, railings, or stairs.
+A permit is required if it involves the replacement of joists, beams, railings, or stairs.
 A permit is not necessary if only the decking (top) is being replaced.
-All decking should be a minimum of 5/4" nominal lumber thickness.
-3/4" inch lumber is not structurally graded or approved for decks.
-Stair treads must be a minimum of 2X's material.

 Category: General Building FAQ